-For this series of posts I’m going to be focusing in one of Microsoft Azure’s solutions to this problem which are called Managed Identities.
-For you folk that are more familiar with AWS, Managed Identities conceptually work the same was as IAM Roles.
+For this series of posts I’m going to be focusing on one of Microsoft Azure’s solutions to this problem, which are called Managed Identities.
+For you folks that are more familiar with AWS, Managed Identities conceptually work the same was as IAM Roles.
 A security principal is created, permissions are granted, and the identity is assumed by a resource such as an Azure Web App or an Azure VM.
 There are some features that differ from IAM Roles that add to the appeal of Managed Identities such as associating the identity lifecycle of the Managed Identity to the resource such that when the resource is created, the managed identity is created, and when the resource is destroyed, the identity is destroy.

 See you soon fellow geek!